Dreams Unlimited Travel

 WHAT CAN WE BUY?

 Lots!
-You'll have the opportunity to purchase exclusive Disney Cruise Line logo merchandise available on board and nowhere else.
+You'll have the opportunity to purchase exclusive Disney Cruise Line logo merchandise available onboard and nowhere else.
 From beautiful clothes to towels to fine watches -- this is your chance to keep the memories alive long after your cruise.
-You'll also find unique and exclusive Disney collectibles, and if you forget your toothpaste or bathing suit -- they've got those, too.
+You'll also find unique and exclusive Disney collectibles, and if you forget your toothpaste or bathing suit -- they've got those too.
 All this, and much more, is available at the duty-free and retail shops of Disney Cruise Line.
 Two things to keep in mind, items such as over the counter medications and other "essentials" are going to have typical (high) resort prices.
 Most important, the stores have restricted hours and cannot be open while in most ports.
 Keep this in mind if you see something and plan on buying it "later."

 DID YOU SAY THERE'S A SPA ON THE SHIP?
 AHHH!
 LEAD ME TO IT!